There are so many things to do on Anguilla

 If you are an experienced kitesurfer you can use the company’s VIP rental service.
 One of their experts will meet you at the villa to deliver the equipment and go over it in detail.
 Once you’re finished, they will return to inspect the gear and pick it up for return.
 They won’t rent to people who have not kitesurfed before.
 If you are a complete newbie, you must take a minimum of a three-hour kitesurfing lesson before they will rent equipment to you.
 Visit their website for pricing and more information.

-Tropical Paradise/Anguilla Watersports owners, Judd Burdon and Thierry Dehove are two of the first people to paddle the shorelines of Anguilla while on a stand up paddle board or SUP board, and the sport has quickly become an island favorite.
+Tropical Paradise/Anguilla Watersports owner, Judd Burdon is one of the first persons to paddle the shorelines of Anguilla while on a stand up paddle board or SUP board, and the sport has quickly become an island favorite.
 Their firm offers beginner, intermediate and advanced lessons, rentals and tours.
 Learn better paddling techniques, posture and even start to ride waves.

 Whether you’re looking for a relaxed SUP day on calm Anguilla waters or crave more action-packed, adrenalin boosting waves, they can assist you.
 The guides will pick you up and drop you back off at your villa for lessons and tours.
 And for tours they also bring along snorkel gear so you can explore above and below the water.
 See their website for rates, hours and tour details.
 While not as popular on the island due to wave conditions, the company also offers wave surfing.